CPHCloud/envWP/README.md

 * table_prefix  - The table prefix to use for the database (string - default: wp_)

 ####Things to add to .gitignore
 While you will no doubt have custom needs for your .gitignore file the following is a good starting point for any envWP site.
+One advantage of using envWP is that you can completely leave out sensitive information from your repos.

     content/*
     !content/mu-plugins